-API CJ-4 / SM is allowed for all four base stock slates above.
+API C $\underline{K}$ J-4 / S $\underline{N}\underline{M}$ is allowed for all four base stock slates above.

-Since API BOI and VGRA Guidelines are subject to change, it is prudent to review the most current version of API Publication 1509, Appendix E and F, before initiating a Matrix Approach Core Data Set Test Program.
+Since API BOI and VGRA Guidelines are subject to change, it is prudent to review the most current version of API Publication 1509, Appendix EAnnex E and F, before initiating a Matrix Approach Core Data Set Test Program.

-Examples and Illustrations in the ACC Code of Practice are designed to assist in the interpretation of various elements and guidelines in the Code of Practice.
-They are not meant to be comprehensive in that they do not define the guidelines and exist to clarify the elements or guidelines not to limit them to the circumstances shown in the example or illustration.
+\Examples and Illustrations in the ACC Code of Practice are designed to assist in the interpretation of various elements and guidelines in the Code of Practice.
+They are not meant to be comprehensive in that they do not define the guidelines and only exist to clarify the elements or guidelines, not to limit them to the circumstances shown in the example or illustration.

-Illustration 1(a) For Guideline 1(a)
+Illustration 1-1(a) For Guideline 1(a)

 A performance additive package is used in the candidate at 10.0% mass.
-During the development of the Core Data Set, the candidate passes one or more of the required tests; however, it is necessary to increase the treatment level of the performance additive package to 12.0% mass to pass the remaining tests.
-This minor modification requires Level 1 support.
+During the development of the Core Data Set development, the candidate passes one or more of the required tests; however, it is necessary to increase the treatment level of the performance additive package to 12.0% mass to pass the remaining tests.
+This minor modification requires Level 1 support as well as checking Guideline 11 for the Sequence IX test.

-Illustration 1(b) For Guideline 1(b)
+Illustration 1-2(b) For Guideline 1(b)

-Conditions exist as outlined in Illustration 1(a) but during the development of the Core Data Set, the treatment level of the performance additive package is increased to 13.0% mass to pass the remaining tests.
+Conditions exist as outlined in Illustration 1-1(a) but during the development of the Core Data Set, the treatment level of the performance additive package is increased to 13.0% mass to pass the remaining tests.
 This minor modification requires Level 2 support demonstrating no harm at the 13.0% mass treatment level in the test(s) run at 10.0% mass.

-Illustration 2(a) For Guideline 2(a)
+Illustration 2-1(a) For Guideline 2(a)

 A component is present in the formulation to be tested at 2.0% mass.
-During the development of the Core Data Set, it is necessary to increase the component to 2.4% mass in the formulation to be tested to pass the remaining tests.
-This minor modification requires Level 1 support.
+During the development of the Core Data Set development, it is necessary to increase the component to 2.4% mass in the formulation to be tested to pass the remaining tests.
+This minor modification requires Level 1 support as well as checking Guideline 11 for the Sequence IX test.

-Illustration 2(b) For Guideline 2(b)
+Illustration 2-2(b) For Guideline 2(b)

 A component is present in the formulation to be tested at 2.0% mass.
-During the development of the Core Data Set, it is necessary to increase the component to 2.5% mass in the formulation to be tested to pass the remaining tests.
+During the development of the Core Data Set development, it is necessary to increase the component to 2.5% mass in the formulation to be tested to pass the remaining tests.
 This minor modification requires Level 2 support demonstrating no harm for the 2.5% mass treatment level of the component in the tests run with 2.0% mass treatment.

-Illustration 3(a) For Guideline 3(a)
+Illustration 3-1(a) For Guideline 3(a)

 A component is present in the formulation to be tested at 0.2% mass.
-During the development of the Core Data Set, it is necessary to increase the component to 0.5% mass in the formulation to be tested to pass the remaining tests.
+During the development of the Core Data Set development, it is necessary to increase the component to 0.5% mass in the formulation to be tested to pass the remaining tests.
 This minor modification requires Level 2 support demonstrating no harm for the 0.5% mass treatment level of the component in the tests run with 0.2% mass treatment.

-Illustration 3(b) For Guideline 3(b)
+Illustration 3-2(b) For Guideline 3(b)

 A component is present in the formulation to be tested at 0.4% mass.
-During the development of the Core Data Set, it is necessary to increase the component to 0.6% mass in the formulation to be tested to pass the remaining tests.
-This minor modification requires Level 1 support.
+During the development of the Core Data Setdevelopment, it is necessary to increase the component to 0.6% mass in the formulation to be tested to pass the remaining tests.
+This minor modification requires Level 1 support as well as checking Guideline 11 for the Sequence IX test.

-Illustration 3(c) For Guideline 3(c)
+Illustration 3-3(c) For Guideline 3(c)